AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 ##### Spawngroup

-Spawngroups are small data structures containing a list of spawnable pokemon and what level they can spawn at
+Spawngroups are small data structures containing a list of spawnable monsters and what level they can spawn at

 - ID: How a grid space references this item
-- List of Spawnable pokemon IDs
+- List of Spawnable monster IDs
-- Level range (two 8 bit numbers) per spawnable pokemon
+- Level range (two 8 bit numbers) per spawnable monster

 #### NPCs

-NPCs are objects that block a grid space and can have pokemon, dialogue, etc.
+NPCs are objects that block a grid space and can have monsters, dialogue, etc.

 - Movement (Still, spinning, movement pattern, random (confined to an area))
-- Pokemon (0-6, if have none cannot initiate battle)
+- Monsters (0-6, if have none cannot initiate battle)
 - Sprites (Overworld sprites, battle sprites)
 - Entrance/lose/talk again dialogue
-- Attack patterns (How they pick moves for their pokemon)
+- Attack patterns (How they pick moves for their monsters)
-- Money earned by defeating their pokemon
+- Money earned by defeating their monsters

 #### Story State